xiaotong-suo/CME195IntroductiontoR/Lectures/lecture2.md

 # Lecture 2
 Today's Agenda
 - Functions
-- Data structures: vectors, matrices, factors, dataframes, and lists.
+- Data structures: vectors, matrices

 ## Data structures
 In order to work with a language we need to know the objects that language offers.
 R offers 5 basic objects: vectors, matrix, factor, dataframe and list.